Maripoforest/GestureHueLight/README.md

 ```
 git clone --recursive https://github.com/Maripoforest/Smart-Light-Bulb-Control-with-Gesture.git
 ```
-This project has dependencies on [cURL](https://github.com/curl/curl.git) and [cpr](https://github.com/curl/curl.git) , the cpr submodule in lib will configure both for you.
+This project has dependencies on [cURL](https://github.com/curl/curl.git).

-2. To build cpr, we need the OPENSSL developer kit:
+2. To build cURL, we need the OPENSSL developer kit and curl lib:
 ```
 sudo apt-get install libssl-dev
+sudo apt install curl
 ```

 3. To use the I2C bus, make sure the linux I2C dev library is installed: